llm-bible/llm-bible.github.io/_publications/ugare2024llm.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.01632"}
   - {name: "Code", url: "https://github.com/uiuc-focal-lab/syncode"}
-tags: ['Applications', 'Has Code', 'Tools', 'Uncategorized']
+tags: ['Applications', 'Has Code', 'Tools']
 ---
 LLMs are widely used in complex AI applications.
 These applications underscore the need for LLM outputs to adhere to a specific format, for their